Protecting the online privacy of consumers has been a major public-policy issue for many years. Now it’s urgent.

 Given the importance of this issue to consumers, it makes sense for publishers and other businesses to make their handling of personal information a way to differentiate their online services from others, and particularly the large platform and social-media companies.
 Recent polling shows that a majority of consumers do not trust companies such as Facebook, Twitter or Google to protect their personal data.
 Companies offering stronger privacy protections to their online customers may be able to attract more traffic to their online services from consumers who might otherwise simply obtain the same information from the large platforms.

-The three groups are using an open, multistakeholder process that will include a series of meetings and working groups facilitated by Lawrence Strickling, a lawyer and former U.S. Commerce Department administrator who heads the Internet Society’s Collaborative Governance Project.
+The three groups used an open, multistakeholder process that include sa series of meetings and working groups inspired by the work of Lawrence Strickling, a lawyer and former U.S. Commerce Department administrator who heads the Internet Society’s Collaborative Governance Project.
 It has the working title, “Internet Multistakeholder Privacy Initiative.”

 KEY ELEMENTS OF THE MULTISTAKEHOLDER PROCESS

 A multistakeholder process convenes stakeholders representing the key interests on an issue or problem.
 These stakeholders can come from business, academia, the technical community, civil society and government.
-ISOC’s Collaborative Governance Project is committed to facilitating such convenings with the focus on action—solving problems and developing norms on a consensus basis.
+ITEGA and LMC are committed to facilitating such convenings with the focus on action—solving problems and developing norms on a consensus basis.
 The ideal multistakeholder process has the following attributes:

 - Stakeholder-driven: Stakeholders determine the process and decisions, from agenda setting to workflow, rather than simply fulfilling an advisory role;